thehyve/ohdsi-etl-prias/README.md

 ## Updating Docker image
 To download the newest image run the following commands:
 `docker-compose down -v` followed by `docker-compose up -d`

+Another command option to download the newest image when `down -v` is not working properly:
+`docker pull thehyve/ohdsi_postgresql`